oryyxx/Football_Referee/README.md

 - Display 2D map of the game

 ## Getting Started
-In order to run the program few packages need to be downloaded.

 ### Hardware:
 - RAM: +4 GB
 - GPU: nvidia GPU (atleast 6-8gb VRAM)